errantSquam/artfight-graph-generator/README.md

 You may also add your own custom markers/portraits if you wish, otherwise the marker will default to a circle.

 I'd love to implement scraping functionalities, but Artfight doesn't have an official API and I'm not sure if the servers can handle it.
-You'd also need a backend setup which is a bit more work.

 Example: